 As the nights grow longer, we see more injured wild animals coming into our care who've been involved in road traffic accidents.
 Accidents involving deer are especially common during the rut, which can occur from mid-July to December (depending on the species).

 Take note of warning signs, drive with extreme caution (especially early morning and evening) and report collisions with deer to the police.

 Grey seal pups on the beach

-Don't approach a seal pup on it's own, or allow dogs or other animals to harass them as they can give a nasty bite!
-And, if a seal pup is scared into the water, it could be washed out to sea and become lost.
+September to December is the breeding season for grey seals.
+Pups are born with a fluffy white coat and don't enter the sea for the first two to three weeks.
+Don't approach a seal pup on its own, or allow dogs or other animals to harass them, as they can give a nasty bite - and if a seal pup is scared into the water, it could be washed out to sea and get lost.

 Fireworks and bonfires during the festive season

 If possible build bonfires close to the time of lighting and check them thoroughly for animals before lighting.
 This can help save the lives of hedgehogs and other small animals.

 Loud fireworks can be terrifying for animals, but there are things you can do to help them cope.
 Find out more about animals and fireworks.

 Feeding leftover pumpkins to animals

 Foxes, badgers, birds, and pet pigs and chickens will love to eat any pumpkin that you’ve got left over after Halloween.
 Here are some tips to make sure they can enjoy it safely: